sunfishcode/basic-text/docs/NFC.md

 ### CJK Compatibility Ideographs

-Unicode includes 1002 CJK Compatibility Ideograph scalar values which were originally intended only for use in preserving round-trip compatibility with other character set standards.
+Unicode includes [1002 CJK Compatibility Ideograph scalar values] which were originally intended only for use in preserving round-trip compatibility with other character set standards.
 However, many of them are associated with slightly different appearances, and this has led to a lot of confusion and some dispute.

+[1002 CJK Compatibility Ideograph scalar values]: http://www.unicode.org/versions/latest/ch23.pdf#G19053

 For example, the scalar value U+2F8A6 canonically decomposes to U+6148.
 This means that Unicode considers these two scalar values to be canonically